ArchivedBay/Blacklistr/README.md

 ## Chrome Extention for blacklisting channels on youtube

 I decided to create this project because there are a few channels on youtube that I just got sick of showing up in my searches, and **youtube doesn't have a blacklist for some reason**, so I took matters into my own hands.
+NOTE: Because I'm not sure where this stands legally, I'm not going to put this on the chrome store.
+AdBlock works by indiscriminately targeting ads, where as my extention ONLY works on youtube currently.
+For that reason this extention will never be put on the chrome store, it's simply a personal project I made because I got tired of seeing annoying videos pop up :)

 This extention works by navigating the search results, and identifying the channel that uploaded the video, then targeting that video via CSS and finally removing it from the DOM entirely.